tsbinns/tsbinns.github.io/CV.md

           &mdash; Supervisor: Prof. Surjo Soekadar
         </h4>
         <p class="CV-desc">
-          As one of my <a href="#ECN_Fellow">Ph.D.
-Fellowship</a> rotations, I began work for the development of a 3D-printed head phantom for improving our understanding of forward models of brain activity, and the effects of non-invasive stimulation on brain activity.
+          As one of my <a href="#Charite_PhD">PhD Fellowship</a> rotations, I began work for the development of a 3D-printed head phantom for improving our understanding of forward models of brain activity, and the effects of non-invasive stimulation on brain activity.
 Through this highly practical project, I improved my understanding of the technical aspects of electrophysiological research, 3D printing, and electrical engineering.
         </p>
     <h3 class="CV-header"><a id="Hons_Project" class="section-ID">12/2020 - &zwj;04/2021</a></h3>
       <img class="logo" src="/assets/images/Logo-UoA.png">